 Enter The Next Era of The Gittler Guitar

-Perhaps some of the readers here might remember a brief writeup we had done on the Gittler guitar way back in the formative months of Guitar-Muse.
-At that point we were writing about the one incarnation which was built out of the ambition of building a guitar with the absolute bare minimum requirements for a guitar to exist.
+Perhaps some of the readers here might remember the original Gittler guitar.
+It was was built out of the ambition of building a guitar with the absolute bare minimum requirements for a guitar to exist.
 So it all came down to a rod for a neck, frets, and a platform to house the electronics, pickups, and bridge.

 The Original Gittler

 To put into perspective the new Gittler guitar let’s take a brief moment to reflect on what started it all.
 Back in the 80s Allan Gittler wanted to make a guitar made of as little as possible and still function as well as any other guitar if not better just to see if it could be done.
 And sure enough he did.
 It saw great popularity when it was used in the Police’s music video for Synchronicity II.
 Only 60 were built so even with the attention it gained it didn’t have the numbers to stand the test of time.

 The New Gittler

 Now that we reside in the future the Gittler has made its return to continue the legacy that it began 30 years ago.
 By nature it resembles the original in the most fundamental ways (much like modern Stratocasters resemble the originals per the fundamental designs).
 The guitar is titanium all around from the cylindrical neck to the 31 board-free frets to the bridge, and what can only be described as the body.